 2am August 8, 2018 The Cherry Creek Fire Department was paged out for “Ash falling in the area.”
 As members responded to the fire hall it was evident there was an impending forest fire cresting the ridge located above Cherry Creek.

 Due to the increasing intensity and frequency of wildfires in British Columbia, BC Wildfire Service has the ability to call additional resources from different fire departments in the province.
-CCVFD has been contracted by BCWS numerous times since 2017 for wildland fire operations.
+CCFD has been contracted by BCWS numerous times since 2017 for wildland fire operations.
 Below is a Gallery of our service from those deployments.